raveenaaa/Pipeline/README.md

 pipeline setup
 ```

 Wait for the setup to complete.

+To run the build job we need to supply the admin password which is used in `build.js` to generate the jenkins url.
+* You can do this by setting an environment variable `ADMIN_PWD` in your local environment.
+If not the code will stick to the default value we have set.

 To build the checkbox.io project, run:

 ```
 pipeline build checkbox.io